mach-composer/mach-composer-cli/docs/src/guidance/tenancy.md

     - The Merchant Center does not always provide the `store` 'context'.
 This means that managers of store A might be able to see resources of store B.
         - If this is a problem, this might be a reason to create an additional `project` instead of solving it with a `store`
 2. When hosting multiple commercetools regions, commercetools might incur extra costs depending on the region (prices may differ).
 3. Extra costs might be incurred for extra `projects` that are created in your commercetools organisation.
-This i usually contract-bound.
+This is usually contract-bound.
     - This includes setting up non-production (dev, test, qa) `projects` in commercetools